Genomförandegruppen

-Genomförandegruppen (The Implementation group) was the name of an internal work group that in 2008, within the Reinfeldt Cabinet office, in Sweden was formed, which, according to a press release later issued by the Cabinet office, had been tasked to "produce decision basis for continued effectivisation of the [Swedish] defence force's materiel procurement".
+Genomförandegruppen ("The Implementation group") was the name of an internal work group that in 2008, within the Reinfeldt Cabinet Office, in Sweden was formed, which, according to a press release later issued by the Cabinet office, had been tasked to "produce decision basis for continued effectivisation of the [Swedish] defence force's materiel procurement".

-The Group also were claimed to have been tasked to propose how a "purposive materiel supply adapted to needs of the new intervention defence" could be achieved.

-The purpose was stated to lower costs, but was also ideologically in line with the cabinet's stance of the infallible market forces, going from domestic development to "buy off the shelf" regardless of sarcastic remarks that there was no "Panzermarkt" to purchase from.

-Genomförandegruppen was led by the secretary of state from the Defence department Håkan Jevrell, the other participants were state secretary Hans Lindblad (Finance department), state secretary Jöran Hägglund (Enterprise department), the members of parliament Holger Gustafsson (KD), Anders Svärd (C) och Allan Widman (Fp).
-To their assistance, they had a secretariat of public servants from the Defence department at disposal.
+The Group was also claimed to have been tasked to propose how a "purposive materiel supply adapted to needs of the new intervention defence" could be achieved.
+The proposal aimed to reduce costs, aligning with the cabinet's policy favoring market-based solutions, moving from domestic development to '"buy off the shelf' purchasing options, despite criticism that there was no 'Panzermarkt' readily available for such acquisitions.
+Genomförandegruppen was led by the secretary of state from the Defence Department Håkan Jevrell, the other participants were state secretary Hans Lindblad (Finance Department), state secretary Jöran Hägglund (Enterprise Department), the members of parliament Holger Gustafsson (KD), Anders Svärd (C) och Allan Widman (Fp).
+To their assistance, they had a secretariat of public servants from the Defence Department at their disposal.